Giovanni Benelli

-Giovanni Benelli (12 May 1921 – 26 October 1982) was an Italian Cardinal of the Roman Catholic Church.
-He served as Archbishop of Florence from 1977 until his death.
-He was made a cardinal in 1977.
+Giovanni Benelli (12 May 1921 – 26 October 1982) was an Italian Catholic prelate who served as Archbishop of Florence from 1977 until his death.
+He previously served as Deputy Secretary of State for the Holy See from 1967 until he was appointed to Archbishop of Florence and made a cardinal the same year.

 Biography

 Early life and ordination

 Giovanni Benelli was born 12 May 1921 in Poggiole di Vernio, Tuscany, to Luigi and Maria (née Simoni) Benelli.
 Baptised the day after his birth, on 13 May, he was the youngest of his parents' five surviving children, and his uncle Guido was a revered Franciscan friar.
 Benelli entered the Seminary of Pistoia in 1931, and then attended the Pontifical Gregorian University and the Pontifical Ecclesiastical Academy in Rome.
 He received the clerical tonsure on 23 December 1939, and was eventually ordained a priest on 31 October 1943 by Bishop Giuseppe Debernardi.
 At age 22, he had not yet reached the canonical age of 24 for priestly ordination, and therefore was given a special dispensation.
 Benelli finished his studies at the Gregorian in 1947, and also undertook pastoral work in Rome until 1950.